Woman Looking For Love Takes Out Taxi Dating Ad

-NEW YORK (CBSNewYork) – A woman looking for loving is bringing her message to every borough in New York City.
+NEW YORK (CBSNewYork) – A woman looking for love is bringing her message to every borough in New York City.

 The next time you catch a cab, you might see her ad.